 Derby Burger Challenge

-These 4 Burgers are going to the Derby Burger Challenge Cook-Off at Kroger!
+The final 4 Burgers went to the Derby Burger Challenge Cook-Off at Kroger:

 - Asian BBQ With Grilled Peaches Burger

 Here’s How it Works:

 From January 14th to March 10th, you’ll submit your best beef burger recipes right here.
 Make sure you include a photo – you’ll want voters to have a good visual of your delicious burger!

 We’ll choose 8 preliminary finalists for a public vote that we’ll host right here on our website from March 15th-21st.
 (Be on the lookout for reminders on the Festival’s Facebook page and other social channels!)

 The top four Derby Burger Recipes with the most votes will move on to the Cook-Off Final on March 25th, where they will make samples of their burgers for a live tasting by the four judges on WDRB in the Morning.
 The winning burger will be selected by the judges based on Flavor, Creativity, Appearance, and Ease of Preparation.